How To Sell A Portion Of Your House In Texas: A Guide To Property Division

 Tax Consequences and Benefits of Selling Part of Your Home

 You are likely to be eligible for the exclusion if you lived in the house for two years out of the last five as your primary residence.
-It is also worth noting that the exclusion allows persons who are single up to $250,000 worth of gains to be excluded, while $500,000 if married filing jointly.
+It is also worth noting that the exclusion allows persons who are single up to $250,000 worth of gains to be excluded, while $500,000 married filing jointly.
 Your tax income related to the transaction can benefit considerably.

-Maximizing financial benefit when it comes to dividing property interests in Texas requires an understanding of these considerations, alongside other relevant information regarding division of property interests.
+Maximizing financial benefit when it comes to dividing property interests in Texas requires an understanding of these considerations, alongside other relevant information regarding the division of property interests.

 We buy houses in Houston and its surrounding cities.
 If you’re considering selling all or part of your property in Texas, we offer a streamlined and professional process to help you achieve a smooth transaction.
 Contact us today to learn more about how we can assist you.